dx4test/dx-edgar-analytics/README.md

 NOTE: I tried to avoid those new features of Java 1.8, so it might also work with other old versions of Java.
 In addition, both Eclipse IDE and bash shell script were able to compile and run this project successfully on MacOS Sierra.

-# 5. My solution to this code challenge of data engineering
+# 5. My solution to this code challenge

 ## (1) Serial number